 Yikes!
 We bet you probably never thought much about these common, everyday hazards creeping up in your life.

 Ditch the clutter, especially on stairs

 Nearly half of all falling deaths occur on steps and stairways.
 Keeping the steps clutter-free seems obvious, but take a look at your own steps (especially those leading down to the basement).
 Who hasn’t set something on the top step “temporarily” with a plan to take it down on the next trip?
 It’s easy to use the steps as semipermanent storage, but it’s a very dangerous habit.
-Odds are that eventually someone is going to trip over something and break an arm or leg (or neck).
+Odds are that eventually, someone is going to trip over something and break an arm or leg (or neck).
 Don’t set anything on the steps.
 Ever.
-Check out our 10 top tips for cleaning your whole house in a day.
+Find clever ways to banish clutter with these storage hacks.